Entanglement-enabled symmetry-breaking orders: EESBOs with a broken discrete symmetry

-In fact, these symmetry-breaking ground states are $\z_n^x\times\z_n^z$ symmetry-protected topological (SPT) states.
+Intrigueingly, these symmetry-breaking ground states are $\z_n^x\times\z_n^z$ symmetry-protected topological (SPT) states.
 This can be shown by examining the ground states with open boundary condition.
-In this case, the dimension of the ground state subspace becomes $2n^2$, where the degeneracy comes from the edge states of the dangling $\alpha$ or $\beta$ DOF, as depicted in Fig.~\ref{fig:dimer} with the dashed lines removed.
-These edge DOF transform projectively under $\z_n^x\times\z_n^z$, which is a hallmark of 1d $\z_n^x\times\z_n^z$ SPTs \cite{Pollmann2009, Pollmann2009a, Chen2010}.
-More interestingly, under the remaining $\z_n^x\times\z_n^z\times\sigma$ symmetry, these ground states can be viewed as SPTs beyond the conventional group-cohomology-based classification \cite{Jiang2016, Thorngren2016}, which is possible because the states at each site transform projectively under the on-site symmetries \cite{Jiang2019}.
-To capture such states, a more refined classification like the ones in Refs. \cite{Else2019, Jiang2019} is needed.
-We leave the derivation of these statements to SM \cite{supp}.
+In this case, the dimension of the ground state subspace becomes $2n^2$, where the extra degeneracy comes from the edge states of the dangling $\alpha$ or $\beta$ DOF, as depicted in Fig.~\ref{fig:dimer} with the dashed lines removed.
+These edge DOF transform projectively under $\z_n^x\times\z_n^z$, which is a hallmark of 1d $\z_n^x\times\z_n^z$ SPTs~\cite{Pollmann2009, Pollmann2009a, Chen2010}.
+More interestingly, under the remaining $\z_n^x\times\z_n^z\times\sigma$ symmetry, these ground states can be viewed as SPTs beyond the conventional group-cohomology-based classification~\cite{Jiang2016, Thorngren2016}, which is possible because the states at each site transform projectively under the on-site symmetries~\cite{Jiang2019}.
+To capture such states, a more refined classification like the ones in Refs.~\cite{Else2019, Jiang2019} is needed.
+We leave the derivation of these statements in Appendix~\ref{app: 1d models}.

+It is worth mentioning that the model analogous to Eq.~\eqref{eq:1ddimerH} can be defined for $n=2$.
+In this case, similar analysis shows that the ground states still realize a $G_0\rightarrow G$ symmetry-breaking order, and that they are still nontrivial SPTs under the remaining $\z_2^x\times\z_2^z$ symmetry.
+However, the $G_0\rightarrow G$ symmetry-breaking order in this case is not entanglement-enabled, because it can be realized by a tensor-product state, \eg $\prod_{j\in {\rm even}}(|11\ra_j+|22\ra_j) \prod_{j\in {\rm odd}}(|11\ra_j-|22\ra_j)$.
+This example highlights the difference between the notion of EESBOs and the usual notion of spontaneous symmetry breaking coexisting with nontrivial SPTs.

+Before finishing this section, we comment on some differences between the examples discussed above and the one in Ref. \cite{Jiang2019}.
+One of the major differences is that our setups have spontaneous symmetry breaking, while the one in Ref. \cite{Jiang2019} does not.
+Moreover, in Ref. \cite{Jiang2019}, it was argued that a $G$-symmetric short-range entangled ground state must have nontrivial edge states for the case of $n=4$.
+Although it is not explicitly discussed there, this statement is actually true for all $n\geqslant 3$, \ie for the entire infinite family discussed here.
+However, in our diagnostic of EESBO above, we actually do not need to and did not use this property.